 If your retirement is approaching, have you considered what will actually happen when you stop working?
 The Australian Bureau of Statistics states the combined life expectancy 80.4 years for males and 84.6 years for females.
 Depending on your retirement age, you could expect to need enough to fund yourself for a decade at least, if not two.

-For many people retirement will give them the first real block of time they have ever had completely to themselves to spend however they please.
-Here are a few points to consider; and it’s not just about money.
+For many people, retirement will give them the first real chance to spend their time however they please.
+To be ready to make the most of this time, here are a couple of points to consider; and money is just one:

 When preparing to leave the workforce, some people focus so much on never working again that they overlook other important issues.
 The first and most obvious focus should be on the income needed to fund your specific retirement dreams.
 To make the most of retirement, your nest egg must be large enough to sustain your preferred standard of living.
-Your nest egg may seem to be a large sum, until you start costing your plans and including cash reserves to cover you for unexpected events like serious illness.
+Your nest egg must include not only your plans but also cash reserves to cover you for unexpected events.

 Many people plan for life beyond work assuming that they will remain healthy and vital.
 For most people this will prove true, but sadly, others may not be as healthy as they had hoped.
-Illness will incur additional pharmaceutical and medical expenses.
-Another cost to plan for is the potential need for aged care or home visitation down the track, which can be costly.
+This is why it’s important to remain realistic and while it’s not as fun as planning your European river cruise, ensuring you have you’re set in the event of serious illness or aged care needs, which can be costly, is of high importance.